isabella232/integrations-learn.en/help/integrations/tutorials/rtcdp-target/mobile-sdk-and-target-destination.md

 >[!VIDEO](https://video.tv.adobe.com/v/3419036/?learn=on)

-## Use Real-time CDP segments in Adobe Target
+## Use Real-Time CDP segments in Adobe Target

 Learn how to use Real-Time Customer Data Platform segments in Adobe Target.

 >[!VIDEO](https://video.tv.adobe.com/v/3419149/?learn=on)

-## Use Real-time CDP profile attributes in Adobe Target
+## Use Real-Time CDP profile attributes in Adobe Target

 Learn how to use Adobe Real-Time Customer Data Platform profile attributes in Adobe Target.